corda/corda-docs/content/en/docs/corda-enterprise/4.5/operations/monitoring-logging/monitoring-logging-intro.md

 - operations
 - deployment
 - planning
-title: Corda Enterprise Operations Guide
+title: Monitoring and maintaining a node
 weight: 30
 ---
 # Monitoring and maintaining the health of your node